 “Our neighbors are friendly and supportive of our bakery.
-We get lots of positive feedback, and we know at least half of our customers on a first-name basis.” —Brad Doles, 47, owns CHOCnyc Bakery with his husband, chef Jemal Edwards
+We get lots of positive feedback, and we know at least half of our customers on a first-name basis.” —Brad Doles, 47, owns CHOCnyc Bakery (still open) with his husband, chef Jemal Edwards

 Shopping locally, and schlepping store hauls from elsewhere

-“When Tryon Public opened on my corner three years ago, my whole life changed.
+“When Tryon Public (delivery and take out) opened on my corner three years ago, my whole life changed.
 They are an awesome addition to the neighborhood with a great menu and beer selections, as well as weekly events that include trivia, karaoke and live music.
-The Park View Cafe has the best grilled cheese I’ve ever had in my life.
-They host a variety of comedy and music performances as well as weekly trivia.
-Pop and Pour Cafe is a pretty new establishment in the neighborhood but they have fit in right away… Lovely wine selection and yummy small plates.” —Kate P.
+The Park View Cafe (takeout and no-contact delivery) has the best grilled cheese I’ve ever had in my life.
+They host a variety of comedy and music performances as well as weekly trivia (not now).
+Pop and Pour Cafe (take out and delivery) is a pretty new establishment in the neighborhood but they have fit in right away… Lovely wine selection and yummy small plates.” —Kate P.